FXLP/MarkTool/README.md

 # Notification
 在线试用版网站（a live demo website）：http://175.24.69.95/new/

+An administrator account:

+Username:ecust

+Password:ecustlab301

 A typical annotation process using DoTAT may include the following five steps:

 (1) Define  annotation  specifications:   The  administrator  selects  the  annotation  type  andvisually defines event types, entity types, relation types or text categories in annotation specifications.

-(2) Create and assign tasks: Administrator cre-ates and assigns tasks.
-Each task contains anannotation specification and several raw texts.It is recommended that two annotators andone reviewer are assigned to each task.
+(2) Create and assign tasks: Administrator creates and assigns tasks.
+Each task contains anannotation specification and several raw texts.
+It is recommended that two annotators andone reviewer are assigned to each task.

 (3) Annotate: Before the annotators interactively annotate events or entities, they can use automatic batch annotation to accelerate the speed.